 If you have a legal concern, these True or False Questions May Point You in the Right Direction.

-(image above: Joseph Rose, Principal at Rose Lawyers)
+(image above: Phillip Gallo, Principal at Rose Lawyers)

 1. If I leave the property before my lease is up, my bond will be held and I will be liable to pay a breakage fee as well as rent until the end of the lease contract.